St Gredifael's Church, Penmynydd

 St Gredifael's Church is a former Church in Wales parish church in Penmynydd, Anglesey, Wales.
 The church was originally constructed in the 6th century by St Gredifael for whom it was named with the current stone building being constructed in the 12th century.
-The church holds the tomb of Goronwy ap Tudur Hen, a member of the House of Tudor and ancestor to the Tudor Kings of England.
+The church holds the tomb of Goronwy Fychan ap Tudur, a member of the Tudors of Penmynydd and relative of the Tudor Kings of England.
 It is a grade II* listed building.

 History

 The church was first constructed on the site in the 6th century AD by Saint Gredifael with a more substantial stone building being constructed later in the 12th century.
 The church was later reconstructed in the 14th century, with the nave and chancel being built using Norman carved stone.
 The church was extended in the early 15th century with the inclusion of a new north chapel (which later became known as the Tudor chapel) and new porch on the south side.
 Restoration work was later carried out in 1848 and again in 1969 to repair the upper sections of the walls.
 In 2010, there were concerns that the church would close due to being unable to afford necessary repairs.
 However the church was awarded a financial grant from the Welsh Assembly to allow for the repairs to be carried out and the church to remain open.
 The church has since closed.

 The church was granted grade II* listed status in 1968.
 The reason for it being listed was because it was a "...as a scarcely restored medieval rural church housing an exceptionally fine late C14 alabaster effigy tomb."
 It also stated that "the church is of immense local and national historic interest for its connection with the Tudor family of Plas Penmynydd."